Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Background

 Using an exhaustive computational search, the connected graphs with the fewest number of vertices, $N$, that are \ccf\ and not $e$-positive occur at $N=6$ and are given in Figure~\ref{fig:4counter}.

 In particular, their chromatic symmetric functions are

-As we will see in the next section, the leftmost two graphs each naturally give rise to infinite families of graphs that are \ccf, are not $e$-positive and, moreover, we can explicitly identify and calculate a negative coefficient.
+As we will see in {Section~\ref{sec:saltires}}, the leftmost two graphs each naturally give rise to infinite families of graphs that are \ccf, are not $e$-positive and, moreover, we can explicitly identify and calculate a negative coefficient. {However, we will first establish that $e$-positivity does not depend on the graph being either claw-free or claw-contractible-free.}